madebits/madebits.github.io/r/linux-csman.md

 Using `-su` option when generating secrets uses only `/dev/urandom` which [faster](https://security.stackexchange.com/questions/3936/is-a-rand-from-dev-urandom-secure-for-a-login-key) and [better](https://www.2uo.de/myths-about-urandom/).

-For all other operations where random data are needed `cskey.sh` uses `/dev/urandom`.
+For all other operations where random data is needed `cskey.sh` uses `/dev/urandom`.

 #### Creating Secret Files

-To create a new *secret file* use:
+To create (*enc*ode) a new *secret file* use:

 ```bash
 sudo cskey.sh enc secret.bin -su
 ```

-This command will generate a random secret and encrypt it with the password (combined with any key files) and store it as *secret.bin* file.
+This command generates a random secret and encrypts it with a user entered password (combined with any user specified *key files*) and store it as *secret.bin* file.
 You will be asked for:

 1. `sudo` password
-2. any key files to use.
-Key files can be specified in any order as paths one by one by pressing *Enter* key to confirm them.
+2. Any user *key files* to use.
+  - Key files can be specified in any order as paths one by one by pressing *Enter* key to confirm them.
 Use *Enter* key without a path to stop entering key files, or if you are not using key files press *Enter* key to skip entry (or use `-k` option not to be asked for key files).
-3. password to encrypt the secret file.
-To have password visible append `-i e` option.
+3. The user *password* to encrypt the secret file.
+To have password visible on terminal append `-i e` option.

 If `secret.bin` file exists, it will be overwritten, but not truncated.
 To truncate existing files append `-t` option.

-To view back the used raw secret data (for the fun of it) use:
+To view (*dec*ode) the used raw secret data (for the fun of it) use:

 ```bash
 sudo cskey.sh dec secret.bin | base64 -w 0